 MVP in project management

-A Standish Group study about IT development projects conducted in 2013, shows that only 20% of created features get frequently used by customers, while 50% are rarely used.
-The other remaining 30% are occasionally utilized and do not help improve customer experience.
+A Standish Group study about IT development projects conducted in 2013, shows that only 20% of created features are frequently used by customers, while 50% are rarely used.
+The remaining 30% are occasionally utilized and do not help improve customer experience.
 The results are consistent with the Pareto principle, which is based on the 80-20 law, meaning that only 20% of the functionalities achieve 80% of customer satisfaction.

-You should also keep in mind that the first principle of the agile Manifesto entails satisfying the customer by rapidly and consistently delivering features with high added value.
+You should also keep in mind that the first principle of the agile Manifesto entails satisfying the customer by rapidly and consistently delivering features with high-added value.

 PMI finds that creating an MVP inspires the team to achieve the project goal.
 When the results are too abstract or too far apart, teams can get discouraged or overwhelmed.
 Minimally viable products create a sense of urgency and accomplishment in the short term.